fellesverkstedet/fabricatable-machines/chamferrail/Fusion360/README.md

 Parametric model of a axis fusion360.
 Drop it into your model and break the link and it will be added to your timeline.
 All parameters will be imported.

 Designed for 8 mm thick stock for all parts.
+TODO:
+* Design and test a viper system

 ![Overview1](./img/iso_with_axis_plate.JPG)
 ![Overview1](./img/axis.gif)